Macedonian Ruins

 “Christ is the head of every man, and the man is the head of a woman” 1 Corinthians 11:3

-Here, in this last verse, we have God's design for the family unit.
+In this last verse, we have God's design for the family unit.

 While it could be argued that a husband who loves his wife in this way would be easy to submit to, don't be fooled into blaming the other for our failure to do God's word.
 It's in our nature.
 We would use an 'act' of submission to trick love or an 'act' of loving to trick submission.
 God is not fooled.
 Acting as though we have accomplished the real thing is a lie.
 In reality, professional actors are professional liars.